2/19/2025

 Operator

-Conference Host
+Conference Operator

 speaker

-Analyst at Raymond James
+Raymond James Analyst

 Thank you, operator, and good morning, everyone.
 So just a couple of questions, you know, from the presentation here.
 The first one just on copper world.
 Peter, in your slide there, you talk about, you know, a made in America strategy producing copper cathode.
-I just wanted to revisit that because I know in the past there's been some discussion about whether you actually end up going all the way in making the cathode or whether you just produce a concentrate.
-And I think that there was a capex trade-off related to that decision.
-So have you now committed that you're going to kind of go down the path of producing cathode in country or is that still something that's up for debate?
+I just wanted to revisit that because I know in the past there's been some discussion about whether you actually end up going all the way and making the cathode or whether you just produce a concentrate.
+And I think that there was a CapEx trade-off related to that decision.
+So have you now committed that you're going to kind of go down the path of producing cathode in-country, or is that still something that's up for debate?

 speaker

-Peter Kekilski
+Peter Kikilski

 President and Chief Executive Officer